leticiadia/leticiadia/README.md

 - ⚡ Fun fact: ...
 -->

-- 👩‍💻 I'm a technology student
-- 🚶‍♀️ Taking the first steps in the web development area
+## Hi, I'm Leticia 👩👋

+---

+<p>I am currently part of the SENAI-AL delegation from Alagoas as a competitor Knowledge Olympics in the Web Design category, but training to reach Worldskills 2022.</p>

-- 🌱 I am currently learning javascript
+- 👩‍💻 I love sharing my learning process on my social networks
-- 💬 Ask me about technology, JavaScript, HTML and CSS
+- 💬 Ask me about technology, movies, universe geek, skateboard, music, etc.
 - 📫 How to find me contatoleticiadia@gmail.com or @oliverdays19
+- ⚡ Curiosity: I love coffee and tea ☕🍵